-Spanish I
+Spanish I 566121

 Introduction to the Spanish language and culture will focus on the skills of reading, speaking, listening, grammar, and writing in Spanish.
+The understanding of cultural differences and similarities is an inherent part of the course.

-Spanish II
+Spanish II 566221